jacobandreas/writing/_posts/2014-06-30-gloucester.md

-guy and that I miss him terribly, is that the satisfaction this song and this Connecticut countryside give me (a catch in the throat, a tightness at the eyes) are no less accidental than his bewildering accident---a biochemical fluke---a handful of ions enough to make self-preservation a joy or a terror, make flesh into dew.
+guy and that I miss him terribly, is that the satisfaction this song and this Connecticut countryside give me (a catch in the throat, a tightness at the eyes) are no less accidental than his bewildering accident---a biochemical fluke---a handful of ions enough to make self-preservation a joy or a horror, make flesh into dew.

 It's been a long time since I listened to this song.
 The final cadence never